 Values dissonance began to haunt Superman by the end of the '60s as he had not reverted to his earlier, rebellious form, but remained a symbol of the establishment, despite the youth movement moving that way.
 Attempts at "modernizing" Superman were often scoffed at, and between the '70s and the '00s, Superman was often used as an example of the right and virtuous old-fashioned superhero for better or worse, though besides "I don't kill," they're rarely specific about what "morals" of his are supposed to be outdated.
 That's not to say Superman never had any high points during this period, they just tended to be more about the overall plot or spectacle.
 Lately, they seem to be trying to get away from this.

 Many Superboynote Superman in his youth comics had the main character, Clark Kent, being subjected to corporal punishments, usually in the form of spanking, by his adoptive father, Jonathan.
-However, Jonathan discovers the hard way why he would be called Man of Steel, even with a spanking machine, which it too gets destroyed.
-One even has it in a school!
+However, Jonathan discovers the hard way why he would be called Man of Steel, even with a spanking machine, which is also destroyed.
+One story even has it in a school!
 Now, think about that for a moment considering corporal punishment of any kind in school... at least state ones, would not go well with today's view.

 Many modern collections of Golden Age stories have taken steps to try removing content that would be deemed offensive.
 For instance, many of the Wonder Woman collections remove the painfully racist caricatures of black people, replacing them with more natural-looking black characters.

 Wonder Woman from the Golden Age had a particular problem because her creator, William Marston, believed that dominance, submission, and a very bondage-oriented culture were all needed in today's world.
 Wonder Woman at one point extols the virtues of being a (consensual) slave.
 And while Marston had very progressive ideas about women's empowerment for his day, he also seemed to think that women were "naturally" prone to things like vanity and emotional outbursts.